Authority: Northern Heart Hospital Penang

 Too much salt creates a domino effect, where one problem leads to another.

-Excess salt doesn’t just hurt the heart — it also overwhelms the kidneys, which work overtime to flush out sodium.
+- Kidney Damage as a Secondary Effect: Excess salt doesn’t just hurt the heart, it also overwhelms the kidneys, which work overtime to flush out sodium.
 Over years, this stress can lead to chronic kidney disease, which further fuels cardiovascular problems.

 Everyday Sources of Excessive Salt

-Most people don’t realize that the majority of their salt intake doesn’t come from the salt shaker — it’s hidden in everyday foods.
+Most people don’t realise that the majority of their salt intake doesn’t come from the salt shaker , it’s hidden in everyday foods.

-Chips, instant noodles, canned soups, and frozen meals are notorious for packing in sodium to enhance flavor and extend shelf life.
+- Processed Foods and Packaged Snacks: Chips, instant noodles, canned soups, and frozen meals are notorious for packing in sodium to enhance flavour and extend shelf life.
 Even a single serving can exceed your daily recommended intake.

-Even foods marketed as “healthy,” such as whole wheat bread, cottage cheese, and salad dressings, can contain surprising amounts of sodium.
-Without reading nutrition labels, you might be overloading without realizing it.
+- Hidden Salt in “Healthy” Foods: Even foods marketed as “healthy,” such as whole wheat bread, cottage cheese, and salad dressings, can contain surprising amounts of sodium.
+Without reading nutrition labels, you might be overloading without realising it.

-How to Recognize If You’re Eating Too Much Salt
+How to Recognise If You’re Eating Too Much Salt

 The body does give signals, though they can be subtle at first.